GeoffCox/sterling-svelte/src/routes/components/tab/+page.md

 # Tab

-A selectable item within a tab list.
+An item within a TabList.

 ## Playground